openslide/openslide-bin/README.md

 1. Use `meson wrap install` to add the dependency's wrap file from wrapdb to the `subprojects` directory.
 2. Add the dependency to `_PROJECTS` in `common/software.py`.
-   - Test the `update_url` and `update_regex` by running `./bintool updates`.
+   - Test update checking by running `./bintool updates`.
+If this complains that the project is missing from the Anitya database, ensure [Anitya][] maps the project to Meson WrapDB.
-     A successful run will not produce an output line for the new dependency.
 3. Modify `deps/meson.build` to invoke the build, in the correct order relative to the other dependencies.
 Include any necessary build options, e.g. disable building command-line tools to reduce build time.